-12 QUALITY AND ACCURACY
+3 QUALITY AND ACCURACY

-- 12.1 Subject to paragraph 12.2, the Parties shall use reasonable endeavours to ensure the Programme Data is: - 12.1.1 of adequate quality; - 12.1.2 useable; - 12.1.3 correct; and - 12.1.4 not misleading as to any matter of fact. - 12.2 If the Party disclosing Parliamentary Data or Programme Data becomes aware that the Parliamentary Data or Programme Data (as applicable) it disclosed is inaccurate it shall inform the Party receiving the Parliamentary Data or Programme Data and those Parties shall determine together whether there is a need to correct the inaccurate Parliamentary Data or Programme Data. - 12.3 Throughout the duration of this Agreement, the Parties shall use reasonable endeavours to improve the quality of the relevant Programme Data where necessary.
+- 3.1 Subject to paragraph 3.2, the Disclosing Party shall use reasonable endeavours to ensure that the information provided pursuant to request made under paragraph 2 is: - 3.1.1 of adequate quality; - 3.1.2 useable; - 3.1.3 correct; and - 3.1.4 not misleading as to any matter of fact. - 3.2 If the Disclosing Party becomes aware that the information it has disclosed is inaccurate, it shall inform the Requesting Party without delay; and those Parties shall determine together whether, in consequence of the inaccuracy, there is a need to correct inaccurate other Programme Data.